tsmith512/tsmithcreative/2016-02-git-interactive-adding/README.md

 You should try interactive adding if you find yourself wishing you could patch in some changes, but easily stage other entire files or untracked files, like:

-- Pick the Sass changes, but just add all Field Instance or Panels exported settings
+- Pick the Sass changes, but just add all field instance or Panels exported settings
 - Pick up untracked Sass partials and patch in the line that includes them

 ## Interactive Mode